 There is a patch of forest that stays with me.
 It wafts, it waits, it lingers, it lurks somewhere in my mind, behind my eyes, in my nostrils, under my fingertips—in my soul.
 A place I can always come back to, unchanged.
 The gate is always open.
-Whenever I enter it gathers me up, enfolds me, suffuses and pervades my senses.
+Whenever I enter it gathers me up, suffuses and pervades my senses.
 Restores.

 What on Earth is this place?
 I don’t know if it still exists.
 And I never want to physically revisit it.
-I prefer to leave it as it is—where it was, when it was.
-Perfect and unblemished.
+I prefer to leave it as it is—where it was, when it was, perfect and unblemished.

 It was more than ten years ago, when my mother was still alive and I was still a college student.
 She used to live in a rural part of Washington state, near a saltwater inlet.
 Although I had moved out shortly after college, I often visited her.
-It was in high summer during one of those visits that I went on a morning walk with my little brother and the family dog.
+It was in late summer during one of those visits that I went on a morning walk with my little brother and the family dog.

 That particular morning, it was my idea to take a different path.
 Instead of going towards the briny waters of the rocky beach with its wide views of the peninsula, we walked in the opposite direction, towards what looked to be an enormous overgrown patch of blackberry bushes.
 Blackberries in Washington state are not to be underestimated.
 As Tom Robbins so eloquently describes in his novel, Still Life with Woodpecker: